FabianSchubert/Bio-Inspired-Event-Based-Looming-Object-Detection-for-Automotive-Collision-Avoidance/README.md

 # lgmd-automotive
-Simulate the LGMD looming circuit using GeNN.
+Looming detection using a GeNN implementation of the LGMD circuit + event-based object classification.